Bergbauer22/PalutenMod/README.md

-# If you don't know who is Paluten ->
+# If you don't know who is Paluten:
 Paluten, also known as Patrick Mayer, is a prominent German YouTuber and content creator.
 With his lively personality and entertaining content, he has amassed a large following in the online gaming community.
 Paluten is particularly well-known for his engaging Minecraft videos, where he showcases his creativity and gameplay skills.